 START/STOP Starts a measurement and compensates for lead resistance (§ 5.2.1).
-A short push (<2s) enables a faster measurement because there is no measurement of the auxiliary rod resistances.
-A long push (>2s) - until the second beep occurs - enables the measure- ment of all auxiliary rod resistances.
 Measurement stops automatically (AUTO) or is stopped by pressing this button again (MANUAL).
 2 nd Selects the second function highlighted in yellow under the buttons.
-Increases or decreases the value of the flashing parameter displayed selects the next parameter.
-Press the button for a longer time to increat the change of value speed at a faster rate.
-Selects the parameter to be modified or moves the cursor to the MEM/MR /MR MEM: Stores measurements to memory (§ 7) MR: Retrieves measurements from memory.
+Increases or decreases the value of the flashing parameter displayed or selects the next parameter.
+Press the button for a longer time to increase the change of value speed at a faster rate. • Selects the parameter to be modified or moves the cursor to the right.
+MEM/MR MEM: Stores measurements to memory.
+MR: Retrieves measurements from memory.
 DISPLAY/ Smooth DISPLAY: Displays all parameters of a measurement.
 SMOOTH: Smooths the display of measurement providing a more stable result.
-Hz/OPTIONS/ DISTANCEHz/OPTIONS: Enables configuration of measurement functions.
-DISTANCE: Available for soil resistivity and V potential measureme allows the setting of values of distances used for Rho (ρ) calculation.
+Hz/OPTIONS/ DISTANCE Hz/OPTIONS: Enables configuration of measurement functions.
+DISTANCE: Available for soil resistivity and V potential measurements.
+It allows the setting of values of distances used for Rho (ρ) calculation.